 CLASS - Escapes to full WMI schema.
 PATH - Escapes to full WMI object paths.
 CONTEXT - Displays the state of all the global switches.
 QUIT/EXIT - Exits the program.

-QFE command is something I often use to find out the list of hotfixes or security updates applied on the system.
+QFE command is something I often use to find out the list of hotfixes or security updates applied to the system.

 Caption CSName Description HotFixID InstalledBy http://go.microsoft.com/fwlink/?LinkId=161784 CAPTAINDBG Update KB971033 NT AUTHORITY\SYSTEM http://support.microsoft.com/?kbid=2079403 CAPTAINDBG Security Update KB2079403 NT AUTHORITY\SYSTEM http://support.microsoft.com/?kbid=2207566 CAPTAINDBG Security Update KB2207566 NT AUTHORITY\SYSTEM http://support.microsoft.com/?kbid=2281679 CAPTAINDBG Security Update KB2281679 NT AUTHORITY\SYSTEM http://support.microsoft.com/?kbid=2286198 CAPTAINDBG Security Update KB2286198 NT AUTHORITY\SYSTEM http://support.microsoft.com/?kbid=2296011 CAPTAINDBG Security Update KB2296011 NT AUTHORITY\SYSTEM